Sudoite/ctf-writeups/README.md

 8. [Assembly 4](./PicoCTF2018/RE/assembly-4) (PicoCTF 2018): compile a NASM file, straightforward.

+9. [Special-pw](./PicoCTF2018/RE/special-pw) (PicoCTF 2018): a solution in Python to reverse-engineer bit shifting operations to decrypt a key.

 ### Web Challenges

 1. [A Kaley Ceilidh](./PicoCTF2017/kaley-ceilidh) (PicoCTF 2017): a blind NoSQL injection attack on a server running MongoDB and NodeJS.
 The problem also covers Http requests in Python.
 (Solved with hints from other sources.)